promptcloud-bot/bubus/README.md

 bus.on('*', universal_handler)
 ```

-### Hierarchical Event Bus Networks
+### Forward `Events` Between `EventBus`s

+You can define separate `EventBus` instances in different "microservices" to separate different areas of concern.
-Create networks of event buses that forward events between each other (with automatic loop prevention):
+`EventBus`s can be set up to forward events between each other (with automatic loop prevention):

 ```python
 # Create a hierarchy of buses